premkishor-ds/catlog/README.md

 Data is managed via JSON files in the `/data` directory:

 - `site.json` - Site configuration, photographer info, location
-- `photos.json` - Photo gallery data
+- `photos.json` - Complete photo gallery data (for Gallery page)
-- `videos.json` - Video portfolio data
+- `videos.json` - Complete video portfolio data (for Videography page)
+- `slider_photos.json` - Curated images for the Homepage Hero Slider
+- `home_photos.json` - Curated images for the Homepage Photography section
+- `home_videos.json` - Curated videos for the Homepage Videography section

 These can be easily replaced with CMS or API integration in the future.